f5devcentral/tmos-cloudinit/README.md

 $ docker build -t tmos_configdrive_builder:latest tmos_configdrive_builder
 ```

-This will use an generic Ubuntu 18.04 image, install all the necessary tools to create ISO image, and designate the python script which creates the ISO image as the execution entrypoint for the container image.
+This will use an generic Ubuntu 18.04 image, install all the necessary tools to create ISO image, and designate the python script which creates the ISO image as the execution entry point for the container image.

 After the build process completes, a docker image will be available locally.